OpenKH/OpenKh/docs/khds/common/file/type/sbnk.md

 * __Release rate__ determines how fast the amplitude drops from 100% to 0%.
 Not from sustain level to 0%.
 (See the second downward curve).
 The value has the same meaning as Decay rate.

-See this [file](http://www.feshrine.net/hacking/doc/articulation.htm) for more details on how to interpret the articulation data.
 The __raw data__ column is the transformed value used for calculation.

 The SEQ Player treats 0 as the 100% amplitude value and -92544 (723*128) as the 0% amplitude value.
 The starting ampltitude is 0% (-92544).